 Queen Victoria Market, the iconic landmark of Melbourne, Australia was publicly opened on March 20, 1878.
 This marketplace has been serving the residents of the city for over 140 years.
 It has undergone numerous changes and of late, been included in the National Heritage List.
-It’s one of the most prominent places to visit in the capital of Australia and the country’s most significant fresh product market.
+It’s one of the most prominent places to visit in Melbourne, the capital of Australia and the country’s most significant fresh product market.

 Queen Victoria Market popularly called Queen Vic or Vic Market is a major attraction in the heart of Melbourne and stretches across two city blocks.
 A pulsating and lively marketplace where you can let loose your shopping spree at more than 600 small stores selling everything from fresh vegetables, fruits, local, imported epicure food, souvenirs, and garments.

 The market remains open for five days in a week, Tuesday, Thursday, Friday, Saturday, and Sunday.
 Queen Victoria Market operates seasonally, especially on Wednesday nights.
 The timings being 5 pm to 10 pm, when you can hang around mid-week with your family and friends to savor mouth-watering street food, beverages, as well as live entertainment.

 The market place has taken many green initiatives so that shoppers can buy stuff keeping the environment and sustainability in mind.
 Vic Market implemented a countrywide ban on the usage of plastic bags as well as straws in May 2019.
 The shoppers have an array of choices to shop conveniently sans the use of plastic bags.
 These include hiring a trolley from Market Espresso, filling a cardboard box right from Pick-A-Box spots on I Shed and Queen Street, or purchasing a recyclable bag from Vic Market itself.